worldcoin/orb-software/README.md

 ## License
 **NOTE: This repo is still private and closed source!!
-The following text is not legally enforcable until the company authorizes us to open source.
-Its just there to provide a good starting point for when we do decide to flip the switch.**
+The following text is just there to provide a good starting point for when we do decide to flip the switch.**

 Unless otherwise specified, all code in this repository is dual-licensed under either: